Richard Mulligan

-Richard Mulligan (November 13, 1932 – September 26, 2000) was an American character actor known for his roles in the sitcoms Soap (1977–1981) and Empty Nest (1988–1995).
+Richard Mulligan (November 13, 1932 – September 26, 2000) was an American character actor.
+He was known for his roles in the sitcoms Soap (1977–1981) and Empty Nest (1988–1995).
 Mulligan was the winner of two Emmy Awards (1980 and 1989) and one Golden Globe Award (1989).
-Mulligan was the younger brother of film director Robert Mulligan.
+He was the younger brother of film director Robert Mulligan.

 Early life and career

 Mulligan was born on November 13, 1932, in New York City.
 He served in the Navy in the early 1950s during the Korean War and later studied to become a playwright at Columbia University.
 After college, he began working in theatre, making his debut as a stage manager and performer on Broadway in All the Way Home in 1960.
 Additional theatre credits included A Thousand Clowns, Never Too Late, Hogan's Goat, and Thieves.

 Mulligan made a brief, uncredited appearance in the 1963 film Love with the Proper Stranger, which was directed by his elder brother.
 He starred with Mariette Hartley in the 1966–67 season comedy series The Hero, in which he played TV star Sam Garrett.
 Garrett had starred in a fictional series as Jed Clayton, U.S. Marshal.
 The Hero lasted for 16 episodes.
 Another notable TV appearance was on the I Dream of Jeannie episode "Around the World in 80 Blinks", as a navy commander accompanying Major Nelson (Larry Hagman) on a mission.
 He also appeared in the season-13 episode "Wonder" of the Western TV show Gunsmoke.
+He also was in an episode of The Rat Patrol, 1967.

 1970s to end of career

 Mulligan's most notable film role was as General George Armstrong Custer in Little Big Man, whom he portrayed as a borderline psychotic.
-He also appeared in the disaster movie spoof, The Big Bus (1976), where he was reunited with Larry Hagman from I Dream of Jeannie, and in the 1966 film The Group, in which he played Dick Brown, Harold's (Hagman) New York artist friend.
+He also appeared in a disaster movie spoof, The Big Bus (1976), where he was reunited with Larry Hagman from I Dream of Jeannie, and in the 1966 film The Group, in which he played Dick Brown, Harold's (Hagman) New York artist friend.
 In 1975, he starred in a radio adaptation of Edgar Allan Poe's "The Oblong Box" heard on the CBS Radio Mystery Theater.